bjasspa/jasspa/README.md

     - _iconv_ - encoding converter
 - X11 (macOS, Linux):
     - _xclip_ - importing text from the primary selection to the clipboard
+- X11 (macOS, Linux) if you like to use the old legacy X11 fonts, optional since version  20251001 as ME now can use directly  TrueType ond
+    OpenType fonts:
-    - _xfontsel_ - to interactively select fonts from within your ME session
+    - _xfontsel_ - to  interactively  select old legacy X11 fonts from within your ME session
-    - _mkfontscale_ - if you like to add your own TTF fonts as available fonts
+    - _mkfontscale_ - if you like to index and use your own TTF fonts as available fonts

 MicroEmacs versions  before  20241001  might as require the tools luit and abduco for better support of international character encodings on UTF-8 enabled terminals.